fer8a/nestjs-rest-scaffold/README.md

 <!-- FOLDER STRUCTURE -->
 ## Folder Structure

-Following the _Nest way_ of things, I ended up up with a module-based approach when it came to structuring the code.
+Following the _Nest way_, I ended up up with a module-based approach when it came to structuring the code.
-That being said, the project comes with a series of folders and modules that you can reuse and extend to fit your needs, let's talk a bit about it.
+That being said, the project comes with a series of folders and modules that you can reuse and extend to fit your needs, let's review them.
 - `config` Like its name implies is a folder to place all sort of configurations for your app. `cache`, `env`, configurations live here.
 You can also and include more modules in it.
-- `config/otel-tracer` Open Telemetry SDK and configuration file.
+- `config/telemetry` Open Telemetry SDK and configuration file.
 - `config/db` Quite self explanatory, this is your DB module, the folder to place all your configs and ORM layer.
-- `config/logs` Module where you can place the log driver used by your app.
-Comes with Pino and Winston out of the box.
+- `config/log` Module where you can place the log driver used by your app.
+Comes with Pino out of the box.
 - `core` This is it, the source of ~~evil~~ the base code.
 It's a module wrapping the minimun functionality the app should have, again this is very opinionated of me, so you may choose to adjust it to fit your needs.
-- `providers` Folder to place external third-party SDKs or libraries (AWS, Sendgrid, etc).
+- `providers` Folder to place external third-party SDKs or libraries.
 - `resources` Interfaces and endpoints with the bussiness logic of your app should be placed here.
 Modules, Controllers, Services and entities related to the solution you're building.
 - `resources/healthcheck` This exposes the healthcheck functionality of your app to the `HTTP` transport layer.
 - `transporters` Meant for all the microservices and interfaces other than `HTTP` used in your app.
 Kafka, Redis, NATS, etc.